 stating that there is only one in a time interval corresponding to the existence of a living organism (its lifespan).

-Aditionally, processes are projected (GFO: projectsTo) to Chronoids [14].
+Aditionally, processes are projected (GFO: projectsTo) to Chronoids, i.e., they exist in the time interval represented by a Chronoid [14].
 Establishing ocrrespondences between GFO and BioTop to avoid mismatches in NTDO, the class gfo:Process must be mapped to the class biotop: ProcessualEntity.
 Table 1, below, briefly describes the mappings created between BioTop and GFO, which are necessary for NTDO.

 Finally, the DeathEvent should be modified to replace a DeadOrganism by a LivingOrganism, as follows: